Hecatron/grbd.github.io/content/posts/code/gtksharp.5.theming.md

 The first thing to be aware of is the version of gtk in use, within the NuGet package *GtkSharp.Win32*

 When theming it's important to use a theme compatible with the version of gtk used by GtkSharp, currently that's **gtk-3.14** as of writing with the NuGet package <br>
-With **gtk-3.14** and upwards the theme engine (which used to be a separate dll in older versions) is now bundled within the gtk libs <br>
+With **gtk-3.14** and upwards the theme engine (which used to be a separate Dll in older versions) is now bundled within the gtk libs <br>
 If you pick a theme that complains about "adwaita not found" when loading, it's probably designed for an older version of gtk and is trying to load the engine which is already in memory

 For a list of themes: